 Strolls are a type of line-dancing using repeated sequences of steps so that you get to practice the steps as a group.
 Some are simple and other are complex and all improve your dancing by developing your range of steps, balance, style, confidence, etc.

 A Stroll is a group dance rather than a partnered dance.
-Many are commonly danced to medium-slow tempos and others are more lively and so we shall mix tempos during the classes.
+Many are commonly danced to medium-slow tempos and others are more lively.
 They allow you to take a break from partner dancing at social events and offer the opportunity to join a group on the dance-floor - even if some in the group are dancing a few variations to the basic version (as in the first video).

-These classes are a fun work-out for your mind and body and are aimed at beginners and improvers attending on a drop-n basis.
-Once you have learned a mastered few steps you will be ready to add a few more.
-Once you have learned a few Strolls you will find that it gets easier because you get to use some steps that you already know in a new pattern.
+Once you learn few steps you will be ready to add a few more.
+Once you have learned a few Strolls you will find that it all gets easier because you get to use some steps that you already know in a new pattern.

 The videos shows a very popular simple strolls - look out for the dancers who are adding a few minor variations.